albumprinter/Albelli.Lambda.Templates/README.md

 ## How to install templates

-Type next command to install the templates on your machine:
+Type the following command to install the templates on your machine:
 ```
 dotnet new -u Albelli.Templates.Amazon && dotnet new -i Albelli.Templates.Amazon
 ```